Three review 2023: our honest verdict on the mobile network

 Is Three’s network any good?

-We put a Three SIM into a test phone and went out into the sticks, to the centre of a city and to the suburbs to see where signal was strongest and how their signal lines up with their coverage map.
+We popped our Three SIM into a test phone and went to the countryside, to the suburbs and to the city centre to check how good signal is in different areas and how well coverage lines up with their map.

-This change could negatively impact indoor signal, and could leave users without WiFi/4G calling compatible devices in the dark.
+But this change could negatively impact indoor call signal during the switchover, and could leave users without WiFi/4G calling compatible devices in the dark.
+Read our guide to the 2G/3G switch off here to learn more.

-However, it’s still very important to use Three’s coverage map before joining them.
-Check everywhere you’ll expect to use your phone, not just at home.
+So even if you’ve previously written off Three, it’s a good time to use their coverage map to check everywhere you’ll expect to use your phone, not just at home.
 And you can see all the providers on Three’s network here.

 Useful link: Three’s Big Network Build project